nutsfinance/tapio-eth/docs/StableAssetApplication.md

 The StableSwap Application provides an interface for users to interact with StableSwap pool contracts

-*The StableSwap Application contract allows users to mint pool tokens, swap between different tokens, and redeem pool tokens to underlying tokens*
+*The StableSwap Application contract allows users to mint pool tokens, swap between different tokens, and redeem pool tokens to underlying tokens.
+This contract should never store assets.*

 ## Methods